Understanding persistent schistosomiasis: DRIVERS project

 Schistosomiasis is one of the most widespread neglected tropical diseases (NTDs), affecting over 150 million people worldwide, particularly children and communities with limited access to safe water and sanitation.

-Led by the University of Glasgow, this international consortium brings together experts in epidemiology, immunology, genetics, and mathematical modelling, alongside national schistosomiasis control programme managers and health ministries.
+Led by the University of Glasgow, this international consortium brings together experts in epidemiology, immunology, genetics, and mathematical modelling, alongside national schistosomiasis programme managers and ministry of health representatives.

 Understanding why schistosomiasis persists in some areas is critical to breaking the cycle of infection and accelerating progress toward elimination.
 Persistent transmission and rapid reinfection undermine decades of effort, leaving millions at risk of long-term health complications.